 Mr. Ross concentrates his practice in antitrust and complex litigation.
 He entered private practice after spending four years with the government, primarily at the Antitrust Division of the United States Department of Justice.
 He served as chair of the firm’s litigation practice group from 2008 through 2013.

 Mr. Ross is an adjunct professor at the University of Washington School of Law.
-He teaches antitrust in the Fall and a seminar on competition and health care in the Spring.Antitrust ExperienceMergers, Acquisitions and Affiliations
+He teaches antitrust in the Fall and a seminar on competition and health care in the Winter.Antitrust ExperienceMergers, Acquisitions and Affiliations

 - Antitrust counsel to a large health care system investigated by the FTC for its proposed acquisition of two cardiology practices.